syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 ### DataMatrix Barcode settings

-The DataMatrix barcode settings has the properties to modify the encoding and size of the DataMatrix barcode.
+The DataMatrix barcode settings have the properties to modify the encoding and size of the DataMatrix barcode.

 {% tabs %}